Snoring and Obstructive Sleep Apnea (OSA)

 OSA is a condition in which the person stops breathing for 10 seconds and at least 5 times an hour due to blockage of the air passage while asleep.
 The blockage most commonly is behind the soft palate.
 Patients with OSA have increased risks of getting high blood pressure, heart attacks and strokes.

-Snoring – in almost 100% of OSA patients
+- Snoring – in almost 100% of Obstructive Sleep Apnea patients

-Behavioural changes – children with OSA often are irritable, have temper tantrums and often mistaken for attention deficit disorder.
+- Behavioural changes – children with Obstructive Sleep Apnea often are irritable, have temper tantrums and often mistaken for attention deficit disorder.

-Many patients with OSA are overweight and have thick necks with increased fat which narrows the air passages.
-A thorough ear nose and throat examination that includes a video scope to see inside your nose and throat is often required to detect signs of OSA:
+Many patients with Sleep Apnea are overweight and have thick necks with increased fat which narrows the air passages.
+A thorough ear nose and throat examination that includes a video scope to see inside your nose and throat is often required to detect signs of Obstructive Sleep Apnea: